Knight-kkk/MRCCSC/README.md

 📌*REMARK*:
   1. Since nginx does not support the TCP protocol by default, you should use `./configure --with-stream` to build a TCP-supported version.
   2. The usage of MySQL and JSON has been encapsulated within this project, and will be introduced in subsequent section.

+Once you finished these basic environment configuration, you can build MRCCSC next.